No momento, esta página não está disponível em português

 - show: show the fields.

-- hide: don't show the fields.
+- hide: do not show the fields.

 hide